edgelesssys/docs.edgeless.systems/marblerun/content/deployment/on-prem.md

 DCAP is the new attestation mechanism for SGX [replacing EPID]((https://software.intel.com/content/www/us/en/develop/blogs/an-update-on-3rd-party-attestation.html)).
 You can find an overview of DCAP in the [official Intel docs](https://download.01.org/intel-sgx/dcap-1.1/linux/docs/Intel_SGX_DCAP_ECDSA_Orientation.pdf).
-Marblerun only supports DCAP and requires DCAP libraries installed and configured on your system.
+MarbleRun only supports DCAP and requires DCAP libraries installed and configured on your system.

-From the perspective of Marblerun and your workloads DCAP is accessed with a [Quote Generation Library (QGL)](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/README.md) and a [Quote Verification Library (QVL)](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteVerification/README.md) for generating and verifying quotes respectively.
+From the perspective of MarbleRun and your workloads DCAP is accessed with a [Quote Generation Library (QGL)](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/README.md) and a [Quote Verification Library (QVL)](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteVerification/README.md) for generating and verifying quotes respectively.
 The QGL and QVL libraries need to be configured to talk to a [Provisioning Certificate Caching Service (PCCS)](https://download.01.org/intel-sgx/dcap-1.0.1/docs/Intel_SGX_DCAP_ECDSA_Orientation.pdf).
 You currently have two options regarding PCCS for your on-premises machines and clusters: